Dynamics 365 Business Central User Assistance Model

 The Help menu and the tooltips provide context-sensitive links to Help articles with more information.

 Apps, extensions, and customizations are expected to follow the same model by applying tooltips to controls on page objects, and by providing links to Help for their functionality.
-For more information about customizing and extending the user assistance, see Configure the Help Experience.
+For more information about customizing and extending the user assistance, see Extend, Customize, and Collaborate on the Help and Configure the Help Experience.

 In this article, we'll talk about the user assistance model itself and what it does.

 The user assistance concept of Get Started is not just about getting started with Business Central on the first day.
 It's also about getting started all the other days, and about getting started with infrequent and unfamiliar tasks.